iansober/o365-tools/README.md

 You can just remove all shared mailboxes from GAL or specific accounts you entered manually or with .csv file.

 **CSV should have UserPrincipalName header.**

+## DLs-members-report.ps1

+Reports about all distribution groups and members of them.

+It gets distribution groups first and then starts to get all members of them.
+You will see the data as a table in CSV with the columns: DitributionGroup, Member (usernames) and Type.